juanpc2018/GTX-1050-Ti-Linux/README.md

 based on Ubuntu 20.04.4 LTS </br>
 Unigine Tropics 1.3 works ok,
 intel [i3-10110u](https://www.cpu-monkey.com/en/compare_cpu-intel_core_i3_10110u-vs-intel_core_i3_12100) iGPU </br>
+but clean install does Not. </br>
+probably installer detects UEFI vs. Normal Boot and also changes other things appart from /boot/efi </br>
+maybe installer when installing proprietary Nvidia drivers, also changes other things. </br>

 [Tropics 1.3 (2010)](https://benchmark.unigine.com/tropics) works with 20.04.4 & 22.04.1 Only. </br>
 Maybe 22.04.5 if using a lower version Nvidia driver, </br>